mugli/orkid-api/README.md

 # orkid-api

-GraphQL API for Orkid Task Queue Monitoring and Management.
+GraphQL API to Monitor and Manage Orkid Task Queue.

 **This package comes bundled with Orkid UI.**
 End users of Orkid Queue don't have to install this separately.